Women of the Sea: Film Fund

 What does a pitch look like?

-We’d like to know a little bit about you, and any previous experience you may have in filmmaking or storytelling.
+We’d like to know a little bit about you, and previous experience you have in filmmaking and storytelling.

-If you have any supporting documents – from visual references to full blown pitches – we’d love to see them too.
-There’s no set format, but please do keep this to below 10 pages.
+If you have any supporting documents – from visual and creative references to full blown pitches that will help bring your ideas to life, we’d love to see them too.
+There’s no set format for this but please do keep this to 10 pages maximum.

 Photographer Abbi Hughes at home in the ocean // Image: ALEXANDER BAXTER x Finisterre